The Saint Bernard was once a hospice dog but is now a giant companion

 The Saint Bernard is known to have a stubborn streak- if

 this dog doesn't want to do something it’s not going to.
+Just ask Hazel!
 They can be sensitive

-at times too so while training it may be best to use a lot of positive
+at times, so while training it may be best to use a lot of positive

 reinforcement while still asserting dominance.

 one long walk a day.
-Owners of this breed should make sure that this dog
+Keep other walks brief.
+Owners of this breed should make sure the dog

-doesn't become bored- the Saint Bernard is smart and will fetch and retrieve a
+doesn't get bored.
+The Saint Bernard is smart and can fetch and retrieve a

 Photo by murilocardoso Foter.com CC BY NC SA |